5 Benefits of a Trial Separation

 Helps you decide if divorce is the option

-A trial separation can be a good option for you and your significant other if you both are not willing to get a divorce.
 This separation will help you both to experience what a divorce will feel like, and you will be able to decide whether it is the right decision for you both.

 With a trial separation, you will go through the same process and also experience similar emotions as getting a divorce, but you will not undergo the stress that comes with the divorce process.

-Once you have been separated for some time, you may realize how hard it can be and figure out how wrong divorce is for the two of you; paving the way to giving your relationship another go.
+Once you have been separated for some time, you may realize how hard it can be and figure out how wrong divorce is for the two of you, paving the way to giving your relationship another go.

 Helps you cool down